faring/DBSCAN/ReadMe.md

     MinPts: 5

     OUTPUT:
-    cluster 0: 98 points
+    Cluster 0: 98 points
-    cluster 1: 100 points
+    Cluster 1: 100 points
-    cluster 2: 100 points
+    Cluster 2: 100 points
     Noise: 2 points

-(3) The program will also
+(3) A 2D plot of the data along with colored points representing the clusters and noises will be displayed to you.
+As I have used 'Matplotlib' python library to plot the clusters and noises, you need to install 'Matplotlib' in your computer.

 Thank you!